 - Season fish with paprika, fresh cracked pepper and salt on both sides. and then dust it lightly with flour on both sides.

 - Heat the remaining oil in a skillet over medium high heat.
-Add fish and the fish 10 minutes per inch thickness, turning halfway through.
+Add fish and cook 10 minutes per inch thickness, turning halfway through.

 - Plate the fish and top it generously with prepared tapenade.
 Garnish with some more fresh herbs and lemon wedges.